mikelui/mikelui.github.io/_posts/2018-07-22-jekyll-nested-blocks.md

 ---

-If we wanted, we could write the entire post with just custom templates, but this quickly becomes unwieldy and unnatural:
+We could actually write an entire post with just custom templates, but that would quickly becomes unwieldy and unnatural.

 ``` liquid
 {% raw %}{{ "A markdown header" | headerize }}